nhejazi/ezPkgs/README.md

    instructions [for Linux](http://xon.sh/linux.html) or [for OSX](http://xon.sh/osx.html).
-Note that setup of Xonsh and [gitsome](https://github.com/donnemartin/gitsome) are performed within `install_pypkgs.py` for Python v.3.3+; these links are kept here mainly for reference.
+Note that setup of Xonsh and [gitsome](https://github.com/donnemartin/gitsome) are performed within `install_pypkgs.py` for Python v.3.3+; links are kept here for reference.

-2. Set up Jupyter kernels for R, Julia, Python, Torch, etc., manually using the instructions in `jupyter_notes.md`.
-Note that kernels for R, Python, and Julia are already set up in the individual install scripts, thus these notes are primarily for reference.
+2. Set up Jupyter kernels for R, Julia, Python, Torch, etc., manually using the instructions in `notes_jupyter.md`.
+Note that kernels for R, Python, and Julia are set up in the individual install scripts, thus these notes are primarily for reference.

 ---